In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 If you want to dance the night away, head to one of Funchal’s nightclubs, like Copacabana Club or Vespas Club, known for their energetic music and lively atmosphere.
 These venues stay open until the early hours.

-Dinner with a View
+Dinner with a view

 Funchal’s restaurants offer a wide range of cuisines, from traditional Madeiran dishes to international flavours.
-Enjoy a leisurely dinner at a seafront restaurant such as the Clássico, where you can savour delicious food while gazing at the sparkling city lights.
+Enjoy a leisurely dinner at a seafront restaurant such as the Clássico, where you can enjoy delicious food while gazing at the sparkling city lights.

-Cultural Shows
+Cultural shows

 Occasionally, you might stumble upon cultural shows or events happening in the city, such as traditional Fado music performances or local festivals.